slymerog/ZootedBot.js/README.md

 * 💡 Consider adding logs or notifications when access is granted/removed.
 * 🌐 Can be hosted on Physgun.com or any Node.js-compatible service.
 * 📊 Add a dashboard or audit log for reaction role activity.
+* ✍️ Expand Embed Builder to support editing posted embeds and presets.

 ---